 14 https://globalworkplaceanalytics.com/work-at-home-after-covid-19-our-forecast.
-Accessed 4.23.21

-Many are antiquated commercial uses with significant amounts of surface parking.
-These properties exhibit similar characteristics in terms of conditions and existing operations as other properties that have been redeveloped in the past, such as the Town Center project, which was the most significant redevelopment project in several decades.
+Accessed 4.23.21 properties that have been redeveloped in the past, such as the Town Center project, which was the most significant redevelopment project in several decades.